 What filament is stronger than ABS?

-There are a few filaments that are stronger than ABS filament, but PETG 3D printer filament is one of the strongest.
-It’s a great choice for those looking for a durable and reliable filament.
-PETG is perfect for applications where strength and durability are essential, such as prototypes, manufacturing parts, and products that need to withstand heavy use.
+ABS is not the strongest 3D printer filament.
+Even though PETG isn’t either, PETG is a more convenient option for many.
+It’s perfect for applications where strength and durability are essential, such as prototypes, manufacturing parts, and products that need to withstand heavy use.
 Even better, PETG is fairly easy to print with and has excellent dimensional stability.

 Aside from PETG, PLA polylactic acid is also stiffer and stronger than ABS.
 However, PLA has poor heat-resistance properties, so it should not be used for prints that will be exposed to high temperatures.